Eric Schmidt Fast Facts

 Other Facts:

-Was a member of President Obama's Council of Advisors on Science and Technology.
+Was a member of President Barack Obama's Council of Advisors on Science and Technology.

-Was a member of President Obama's Council of Advisors on Science and Technology.
+Was a member of President Barack Obama's Council of Advisors on Science and Technology.

 In 2015, Schmidt received compensation worth $8.04 million from Alphabet.